the-doctor1994/team-heart-of-gold/docs/fspec/functional_specification.md

 <br>1.
 Login - The user is first greeted by a minimal login interface.
 The interface is concise and allows the user to choose between 'Sign Up' or 'Login.'
 *Technical note: We may or may not use OAuth standards for application login.*
 <br><br> 2.
-User Profile - The user is able to create custom views of thier "StudyBuddy" profile.
-More importantly, the user is able to list classes currently being taken, thier major and their extracurricular interests.
+User Profile - The user is able to create custom views of their "StudyBuddy" profile.
+More importantly, the user is able to list classes currently being taken, their major and their extracurricular interests.
 These specifications are included to meet the user's needs.<br><br>
 <img src = "../Images/Messenger_Overview.png" alt = "Heart of Gold" height = "450" width = "253">
 <img src = "../Images/Messenger.png" alt = "Heart of Gold" height = "450" width = "253">
 <br>
 3. Messenger Overview - The user is able to communicate with other students in mutual course "hubs."
 The shared interest spaces helps users to find others who are interested in forming study sessions quickly.<br>
-4. Messenger - The user is able to message indivdual "buddies" to discuss upcoming events, chart out new study groups and more!
-An application holds true to its orginal intent.
+4. Messenger - The user is able to message individual "buddies" to discuss upcoming events, chart out new study groups and more!
+An application holds true to its original intent.
 It provides space for students who are looking for fellow students to study with a connection to open communication.

 *Philron Hozier, 03/13/15*